 You can’t get too much of a good thing.
 However, taking the 5S methodology to the highest level possible might be an exception.
 The 5Ss (Sort, Simplify, Shine, Standardize and Sustain) are the basis for creating a workspace of visual management and lean operation.
 When attempting to implement a Visual Management system, most companies accomplish the painful sorting to identify and dispose of obsolete or unneeded items, organizing the needed items into some type of a defined order, and scrubbing the workspace until it shines.
 The last two steps in the process become the challenge: how to maintain the standards on a daily basis and the discipline to sustain the transformation long term.

 It can be very difficult to implement a comprehensive 5S program and effectively communicate the methodology the employees will need to support the process.
-Training and implementation of a 5S visual management program usually requires about 40 hours per employee the first year.
-The second year, the program expectations become a part of the employee’s job performance and can be tracked using personal key performance indicators.
+Training and implementation of a 5S visual management program usually require about 40 hours per employee the first year.
+In the second year, the program expectations become a part of the employee’s job performance and can be tracked using personal key performance indicators.
 Kaizen events are the most effective tool for establishing a 5S continuous improvement environment of change and they allow many small successes to translate into overall business improvement.
-Kaizen is an activity that identifies and provides a plan to reduce waste through revised business operation.
+Kaizen is an activity that identifies and provides a plan to reduce waste through the revised business operation.
 Common areas of excessive waste in a manufacturing facility are in the Maintenance, Repair and Operational (MRO) inventory, workflow processes, quality and overall equipment utilization.

-A comprehensive 5S Visual Management program provides a structured approach to continuous improvement using small, sustainable steps to improve business operation and increase profitability.
+A comprehensive 5S Visual Management program provides a structured approach to continuous improvement using small, sustainable steps to improve business operations and increase profitability.
 The difference between ordinary and extraordinary companies is the discipline to continuously work to eliminate waste in their business.

 5S Gone Wild